Policy to Practice: Ethnographic Perspectives on Global Health Systems

 The many moving parts in health systems—from logistics infrastructure to personnel management to financing—interact in complex ways.
 Policymakers, community health workers, and patients navigate these moving parts in ways that are strategic for their families and communities.
 But the ways in which people navigate the health system does not always align with national or global health goals.
 At the same time, national and global goals may not reflect the real needs of particular communities.
 Understanding the complex interactions of policy, ideology, and practice, and what fuels responsive health policy and systems at different levels, are therefore central themes of this series.

-Emily Mendenhall, Associate Professor of Global Health in the Science, Technology, and International Affairs Program in the School of Foreign Service, Georgetown University, is the author of Syndemic Suffering: Social Distress, Depression, and Diabetes among Mexican Immigrant Women and co-editor of Global Mental Health: Anthropological Perspectives.
+Emily Mendenhall, Provost’s Distinguished Associate Professor in the Science, Technology, and International Affairs Program in the School of Foreign Service, Georgetown University, is the author of Rethinking Diabetes: Entanglements with Trauma, Poverty, and HIV and Syndemic Suffering: Social Distress, Depression, and Diabetes among Mexican Immigrant Women and coeditor of Global Mental Health: Anthropological Perspectives.

 Judith Justice, Associate Professor of Health Policy and Medical Anthropology, UC San Francisco, is the author of Policies, Plans, and People: Foreign Aid and Health Development.